Graph Neural Networks with convolutional ARMA filters: Rational filters for graph signals

-with $h_{\text{ARMA}_{K}}(\mu_m) = \sum_{k=1}^K \frac{r_k}{\mu_m - p_k}$.
-Different orders ($\leq K$) of the numerator and denominator in \eqref{eq:arma_transfer}, are trivially obtained by setting some coefficients to 0.
-It follows that ARMA filters can generalize every polynomial filter, by zeroing the denominator coefficients.
+Different orders ($\leq K$) of the numerator and denominator in Eq.~\eqref{eq:arma_transfer} are trivially obtained by setting some coefficients to 0.
+It follows that an ARMA filter generalizes a polynomial filter when all coefficients $q_k$ are set to zero.